alixhady016-creator/box64-bo2special/README.md

 # Box64 - Call of Duty: Black Ops 2 (BO2) Compatibility Fork

 **PROJECT STATUS: WORK IN PROGRESS / EXPERIMENTAL**
 As of right now, there is NO working patch to make BO2 fully playable.
-This fork is in active development.
+This fork is under development.

 This is a specialized, experimental fork of **[Box64](https://github.com/ptitSeb/box64)** specifically targeted at patching x86_64 to ARM64 instruction translation, signal handling, and memory mapping trying to get **Call of Duty: Black Ops 2 (Redacted Version)** running on Android/ARM Linux.